kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

   - AI
   - LLM
 ---
-## RAG Retrieval Augmented Generation
+## Retrieval-Augmented Generation (RAG)

-When I first heard about RAG (Retrieval Augmented Generation) in the context of large language models (LLMs), I was expecting it to be a complex and technical concept, even after doing a little bit of reading and discovering that the information generally was stored as embeddings in a vector database that there would be a fair amount of complexity involved.
-But eventually I realized that RAG is really a very straightforward concept, you add (or augment) the prompt to the LLM with information that is relevant to the question being asked.
+When I first heard about RAG (Retrieval-Augmented Generation) in the context of large language models (LLMs), I was expecting it to be a complex and technical concept, even after doing a little bit of reading and discovering that the information generally was stored as embeddings in a vector database that there would be a fair amount of complexity involved.
+But eventually I realized that RAG is really a very straightforward concept: you add (or augment) the prompt to the LLM with information that’s relevant to the question being asked.

-It is as simple as supplying the prompt with the information required to answer the question and then using the power of the LLM to generate a human response that isn't just a regurgitation of the supplied information, but a synthesis of the information that is relevant to the question being asked.
+It’s as simple as supplying the prompt with the information required to answer the question, then using the power of the LLM to generate a human response that isn’t just a regurgitation of the supplied information, but a synthesis of the information that’s relevant to the question being asked.

-For the past 7 blog posts we have been using the recipes from the [Recipe Folder](https://web.archive.org/web/20220630230600/http://recipe-folder.com/) database to experiment with various aspects of Machine Learning.
-We are going to do the same here, but this time use an LLM to help create a recipe suggestion system.
+For the past 7 blog posts we’ve been using the recipes from the [Recipe Folder](https://web.archive.org/web/20220630230600/http://recipe-folder.com/) database to experiment with various aspects of machine learning.
+We’re going to do the same here, but this time use an LLM to help create a recipe-suggestion system.
 The idea is that the user will provide a list of ingredients they have on hand and the LLM will suggest a recipe that can be made with those ingredients.
 The LLM will use RAG to augment the prompt with the recipes from the Recipe Folder database based on the ingredients provided by the user.

-### Jupyter Tests to Explore RAG
+### Experimenting in a Notebook

-Lets use a Jupyter notebook to explore this idea.
-First lets switch to the rag branch of the repository.
+Let’s use a Jupyter notebook to explore this idea.
+First let’s switch to the rag branch of the repository.

 ```bash
 git checkout rag